So, how does it work?

 Entrance into the field is £6 per adult, with children between the ages of 5-14 being £3.
 Anyone younger than this age are free and blue badge holders are £4, with one extra person allowed access free of charge.

-You are entitled to pick with the adult entry fee.
-You get given an A4 sized bag and a pair of scissors to pick the lavender, the wildflowers and the sunflowers – when they are in bloom the sunflowers are 50p a stem.
+You are entitled to pick with both the adult and child's entrance fee.
+You are given a good sized bag and a pair of scissors to pick the lavender, the wildflowers and the sunflowers – when they are in bloom the sunflowers are 50p a stem.
 Any extra bags you’d like for children or if you fancy a whole load of lavender, is another £4.

 When you get here you can pay by card in the farm shop, or by cash in the museum.
 From there you are given tickets to take up into the field which you are welcome to swap for bags and scissors for the picking of the lavender.
 We also take payment up on the Main Field as well!

 When are you open?

 Our opening hours are 10-5 everyday, our last late night evening is Tuesday 15th August, where we open until 9 - last entry 8.30, last orders in cafe 8.

 Is the Lavender Out Yet?